montymobile1/devdox-ai-portal-api/README.md

    > https://github.com/MagicStack/uvloop/issues/25
    > If you're on Windows, installation may fail or silently skip `uvloop`.
 The application will still run, but without the performance optimizations provided by `uvloop`.
+4. [x] Supabase Vault Setup
+   Your Supabase project should have the vault extension enabled with a decrypted_secrets view that returns:

+   name: The environment variable name
+   decrypted_secret: The decrypted secret value

+   **Security Considerations**

+   _Service Role Key_: The script uses the Supabase service role key, which has elevated permissions.
+Store this securely.
+   _Vault Keys_: Multiple encryption keys can be specified (comma-separated) for vault access.
+   _Local .env_: The generated .env file will contain sensitive data.
+Ensure it's in your .gitignore.

-4. Create a `.env` file in the root directory with your credentials:
+5. [x] Create a `.env` file in the root directory with your credentials:

    | Variable Name             | Required | Deprecated | Description                                                                 |
    |---------------------------|----------|------------|-----------------------------------------------------------------------------|